The Post Mastectomy Trauma I Experienced!

 Finding out that I had developed breast cancer made my heart sink and at that time I could only think about my children and how it would affect my relationships.
-But I was standing strong until my doctor told me that the tumour was big and it had to go.
+But I was standing strong until my doctor told me that the tumor was big and it had to go.
 But how was it supposed to go?
 Lumpectomy?
 Nope.

 The doctor suggested a mastectomy and my mind went blank.

 Some people ask me why?

 Well because like all other women, my breasts were such an important part of me and my sexuality.
 Moreover, I had breastfed each of my children for years.
 And as dramatic as it sounds they’re an essential part of me just like my lungs or heart.
 Without my breasts, I didn’t know whether I would feel whole or truly confident with myself.
 I knew that it would get rid of cancer but I didn’t know about the emotional effects of mastectomy.

 I thought long and hard about the mastectomy decision.
 Was I being too selfish because I cared about my appearance?
 Was I being foolish for choosing my breasts over beating cancer?
 What would my husband think of me?
 All sorts of questions ran through my mind but ultimately I decided to go ahead with the surgery.
 After all cancer would disappear and then all my worries would vanish right?

 It was a very long night before the dawn of the day on which I decided to get my mastectomy done.